openedx/frontend-app-learner-portal-enterprise/README.md

 In VSCode, click on the Debug button to the left toolbar

-Go to add configuratoin and select type 'chrome-pwa'
+Go to add configuratoin and select type 'chrome'

 VScode will generate a file in .vscode/launch.json that looks like this, edit it as shown to your desired url